sentryco/SplitViewKit/README.md

 - or maybe add debug container through init wrapper

+- Format the description comments to be 80 character wide

 ## Future improvements:

 - Consider adding better support for 2-coulmn working right out of the box.
 Or add notes on how to do it